Wellington train conductor stops and demands a racist passenger to get off

 The passengers waited around 20 minutes.

-She said the victim of the racial abuse was very startled at first but seemed more or less unphased.
+She said the victim of the racial abuse was startled at first but seemed more or less unphased.

-"If it was me, I'd be quite outraged ."
+"If it was me, I'd be quite outraged."

 The conductor, JJ, said she was alerted to the incident by another passenger.